 “While it has been argued that in the Anthropocene, all extreme weather or climate events that occur are altered by human influence on climate…this does not mean that climate change can be blamed for every extreme weather or climate event.
 After all, there has always been extreme weather.”

 But while it would be premature to suggest that any single study is the last word, it is clear that in many cases the science can do better than that.
-Similarly, scientific thinking has clearly moved on from the unsatisfactory, but oft-repeated, statement that it is not possible to attribute any individual weather event to climate change.
+Similarly, scientific thinking has clearly moved on from the unsatisfactory statement that it is not possible to attribute any individual weather event to climate change.

 Indeed, there have been some recent studies that concluded an event – or aspect of an event – would have been “virtually impossible” or “could not have been so severe” without climate change.
 As one Arctic sea ice study from 2016 puts it:

 “The 2012 Arctic sea ice minimum provides a counterexample to the often-quoted idea that individual extreme events cannot be attributed to human influence.”

 Ultimately, there are no blanket rules in event attribution.
 Scientists need to examine the circumstances of each individual weather event.
 It is only by combining evidence from all around the world that they can begin to draw broader conclusions.

 The evidence from the scientific literature – as it stands – suggests that of the extreme weather events scientists have studied so far, climate change has made more than 60% of them more likely or more damaging.
 The majority of these events have been heatwaves, but the fingerprint of climate change has also been felt on drought, heavy rain, wildfires and even tropical cyclones.